Go to file

 lookaround config

-# to be the source of truth for nicknames.
+Use $HOME/.config/lookaround/client.ini as a hosts file if it's more convenient for your client to be the source of truth for nicknames.

 [nicknames]

-11-11-11-11-11-11 = laptop
+11-11-11-11-11-11 = bob-laptop

-22-22-22-22-22-22 = desktop
+22-22-22-22-22-22 = alice-desktop

 [server]

-nickname = my-computer
+nickname = alice-desktop

 Auto-Start (Linux)